 About the author

-Karen Donoghue runs her own user experience consultancy, HumanLogic and is the co-author of the book “Envision Product: User Experience for Founders” (2021).
-She works with clients large and small and has a history of helping clients validate and translate requirements into effective new user experiences that satisfy business goals and customer needs.
+Karen Donoghue is a Principal at HumanLogic and is the co-author of the book “Envision Product: User Experience for Founders” (2021), written with Craig Newell.
+Karen works with clients large and small and has a history of helping clients validate and translate requirements into effective new user experiences that satisfy business goals and customer needs.

 HumanLogic has completed successful projects for corporate clients, including Google Chrome OS, VMware, T-Mobile, Olympus, SecurityScorecard, Imprivata, The Associated Press, and many early and later-stage startups.

 Karen has designed MVPs that have produced significant impact, including the UX for Resilient Systems, a startup acquired by IBM Security.
 She also serves as an Advisor to SecurityScorecard (NYC, USA) and Turivius (Brazil).
-Karen has also been an advisor to the founders of MetaCarta (a startup acquired by Nokia) and to the Tufts University Department of Computer Science, where she earned a BS in Computer Science.
-Karen also holds an MS from the MIT Media Laboratory in Cambridge, MA.
+Karen has also been an advisor to the founders of MetaCarta (a startup acquired by Nokia) and to the Tufts University Department of Computer Science.
+Karen earned an MS from the MIT Media Laboratory in Boston.

 For more information

-For more information about HumanLogic’s user experience practice and more case studies, please visit the HumanLogic website.
+For more information about this topic, please see Envision Product: User Experience for Founders” (2021), written by Karen Donoghue and Craig Newell from HumanLogic.
+For more information about HumanLogic’s user experience practice and to review case studies, please visit the HumanLogic website.